Wuziyi616/Numerical_Analysis_Project1/ImageMorphing/README.md

 - You can input a path-to-image and also save the result to a specific path
 - After you have finished all above, click Transform and see the result!

+## About the code
+&#8195;&#8195;A simple description about the code files:
+- Form1.cs is the UI file (and it's quite ugly OTZ)
+- Task.cs is the class definition for task requirements, including angles, radius, methods, etc
+- Transform.cs is the class for transform and interpolation algorithms
+- Matrix2d.cs is my own implementation of a 2d matrix.
+That's because we are not allowed to use matrix class from packages like OpenCV or Eigen.
+So in this class I implement some simple operations like inverse, swap rows and columns, etc

 ## Results
 &#8195;&#8195;More results can be viewed in ./ImageMorphing/images/
 Rotate 30 degrees using nearest: